 Daily Fantasy Sites

-Daily fantasy is closer to traditional sports betting.
-Every day, you pick a new team rather than carrying the same roster through the entire season.
-In recent years, daily fantasy has exploded in popularity, especially in the NFL.
-Owners can participate in a variety of different daily tournaments, some with a single winner who collects a hefty prize purse, and others where every player in the top fifty percentile collects winnings.
+Daily fantasy is very similar to traditional sports betting, where you place a wager on a single event rather than betting on an entire season.
+In fact, daily fantasy could almost be called sports betting by another name.
+In recent years, it has become an incredibly popular form of betting, especially in the National Football League.
+Fantasy team owners can now participate in a smorgasbord of different daily fantasy tournaments - some with a single winner who collects a sizable prize purse, and others where a much larger contingent of fantasy owners collects winnings in the top fifty percent.

 Future of Sports Betting in the United States

-The future of sports betting in the United States is simultaneously extremely promising and somewhat in flux.
-While the repeal of PASPA opened the door for nation-wide legalized sports betting, recent interest from Congress in regulating the industry at the federal level is somewhat alarming.
-Regardless, since the Supreme Court decision, there have been some exciting developments.
+The future of sports betting in the United States is very bright and somewhat fluid.
+The repeal of PASPA opened the door for nationwide legalized sports betting, but recent Congressional interest in bringing the industry under federal regulation is a bit concerning.
+Still, there have been some really great developments since the Supreme Court gave its okay.

-In fact, things are moving so quickly that the United States is expected to be the world’s most substantial sports betting market by the year 2025.
+In fact, the movement is so rapid that the United States is expected to be the world's largest sports betting market by 2025.

 Collaboration Between Sportsbooks and Professional Leagues

-We’re already seeing a number of partnerships formed between gaming operators and professional sports leagues.
-MGM Resorts has already signed eight-figure deals with the MLB, NHL, and NBA, giving the gambling giant the right to use official stats and data from the leagues in their sportsbooks.
+A variety of partnerships are already forming between gaming operators and professional sports leagues.
+MGM Resorts, for example, has signed eight-figure deals with the MLB, NHL and NBA.
+These agreements allow the gaming titan to use official league statistics and data in its sportsbooks.

-We’ve also recently seen William Hill, a massive global gaming provider, endorse two different NHL teams.
-As these partnerships continue to be formed, even more exclusive games and specialty bets will undoubtedly emerge.
+Recently we have seen a major global gaming operator, William Hill, partner with two different NHL teams.
+As partnerships like this continue to form, it's a safe bet that even more exclusive games and special bets will emerge.

 Increased Popularity for All Leagues

-With a strong push towards interacting in-game betting coming, consumers will be incentivized to watch more games live, so they may engage in gambling activities.
-As gaming providers continue to find new and innovative ways to offer wagering opportunities, this effect on the professional leagues will only grow.
-Soon, they’ll feel silly for having ever tried to stop the spread of sports betting in the United States.
+With a strong push toward live in-game betting, consumers will be more incentivized to watch games live, allowing them to participate in gambling activities.
+The impact on professional leagues will grow as gaming operators continue to look for new and innovative ways to provide betting opportunities.
+Before long, they'll feel foolish for ever trying to stop the expansion of sports betting in this country.

 Technology-Driven Betting

-We are already seeing a push towards more innovative forms of live betting for US customers.
-With legal sports betting establishments needing to compete with offshore options, operators will be looking to utilize the latest technology to create a more entertaining gaming experience.
-There’s been talk of virtual reality, the emergence of esports, and even cyborgs!
+Another push into ever more innovative live betting is on the horizon for US customers.
+As legal sportsbooks struggle to compete with offshore alternatives, operators are hoping to harness the latest technology to create an even more entertaining gaming experience.
+There's been talk of virtual reality, the rise of e-sports and even cyborgs!

 Read ESPN’s piece on the future of sports betting here.